sirwh/PAMAP/README.md

 # PAMAP
 Using CNN to classify physical activity data

+Environment: Matlab + Python 2.7 + Keras (theano)

+The data preprocessed by Matlab is saved as input_data.mat, with this file and Keras installed, anyone can run PAMAP_v2.py to create a CNN and classify the data

-The reference paper is "Time Series Classification Using Multi-Channels Deep CNN"
+The reference paper is "Time Series Classification Using Multi-Channels Deep CNN", by Yi Zheng et al, 2014

 1. get the database of PAMAP2, which is available at https://archive.ics.uci.edu/ml/datasets/PAMAP2+Physical+Activity+Monitoring